robot-pesg/BotanicGarden/README.md

 ## Citation
 The preprint version of our paper is already available on [arXiv](https://arxiv.org/abs/2306.14137).
 If our data/code/tool/knowledge helps your research, please cite: <br />

-Liu, Y., Fu, Y., Qin, M., Xu, Y., Xu, B., Chen, F., Goossens, B., Yu, H., Chen, L., Liu, C., Tao, W., Zhao, H. (2023).
-BotanicGarden: A high-quality and large-scale robot navigation dataset in challenging natural environments. arXiv preprint arXiv:2306.14137.
+@article{liu2023botanicgarden,
+  title={BotanicGarden: A high-quality and large-scale robot navigation dataset in challenging natural environments}, author={Liu, Yuanzhi and Fu, Yujia and Qin, Minghui and Xu, Yufeng and Xu, Baoxin and Chen, Fengdong and Goossens, Bart and Yu, Hongwei and Liu, Chun and Chen, Long and others}, journal={arXiv preprint arXiv:2306.14137}, year={2023}
+}